Dark Matter implications from the LZ, PandaX-4T and XENONnT Data

-The \LZ collaboration interpreted the excess as the two-neutrino double electron capture~(2$\nu$ECEC, or DEC) of $^{124}$Xe background events leaking into the NR region, because they generate less charge than previously understood~\cite{LZ:2024zvo}.
+a rare second-order weak process with a measured half-life of $T_{1/2}^{2\nu\mathrm{ECEC}} \simeq 1.8\times10^{22}~\mathrm{yr}$~\cite{XENON:2019dti}.
+Sub-dominant capture channels, such as double L-shell (LL) capture, deposit a relaxation energy of $10.01~\mathrm{keV}$ with a capture probability of $1.22\%$~\cite{LZ:2025hud}, leading to low-energy and highly localized atomic de-excitation cascades.
+These events are expected to exhibit enhanced recombination and a reduced charge yield, allowing DEC backgrounds to leak into the nuclear-recoil (NR) region~\cite{LZ:2024zvo,Xu:2025ksk}.
 However, the exact charge yield is difficult to measure due to the rarity of the decay, and introducing a free parameter for it may mask potential signals in the NR region.
-On the other hand, the \XEn collaboration did not incorporate this interpretation into their main result because their dataset failed to reject the model with a nominal DEC charge yield~\cite{XENON:2025vwd}.
+In contrast, the \XEn collaboration did not incorporate this interpretation into their main result because their dataset failed to reject the model with a nominal DEC charge yield~\cite{XENON:2025vwd}.
+The \px collaboration included the LL-shell DEC component in their background model, but their analysis did not introduce a dedicated reduced-charge-yield treatment for this component~\cite{PandaX:2024qfu}.

-In this Letter, we provide the first combined analysis of the high-energy NR events in \XEn and \LZ, demonstrating that standard elastic spin-independent WIMP scattering cannot account for the observed NR-like events, while specific velocity-dependent and inelastic scenarios can.
-At the same time, we identify the poorly known charge yields of $^{124}$Xe double electron capture as the dominant systematic controlling the apparent preference for DM signals, and suggest \XEn and \LZ to analyze data in higher energy range to distinguish a potential DM signal from the DEC background. \\
+In this Letter, we present the first combined profile-likelihood analysis of the high-energy NR-like events across LZ, PandaX-4T, and XENONnT.
+We show that standard elastic spin-independent WIMP scattering struggles to explain the observed spectral features, whereas specific velocity-dependent and inelastic (endo- and exothermic) scattering scenarios can provide a significantly better description.
+At the same time, we identify the poorly constrained charge yields of $^{124}$Xe double electron capture (DEC) as the dominant systematic uncertainty that strongly influences the apparent preference for dark matter signals.
+We further suggest that future analyses by \LZ, \px, and \XEn extending to higher recoil energies ($\gtrsim 100-300\,\rm keV_{NR}$) will be crucial to distinguish a potential dark matter signal from the DEC background. \\